JulianGaibler/tabby/README.md

 You can run the extension in your browser as a website by calling `npm run dev`.

-If you want to build to extension you can run `npm run dev`.
+If you want to build to extension you can run `npm run build`.
 After that, the unpacked extension will be in the `dist/` directory, ready to be tested in your browser.

 ## Contribution and Commits